jimflynn/kuwa-tcup/Directory/README.md

 To get started, please follow these instructions:

-From the api subdirectory, run:
+From the root folder, run:

     npm install